 Let’s take a look at the T100 schools at the highest level of generality.
 The following chart list the lowest 25th percentile GPA found in a school within that tier, so generally, you would want to have a GPA above this number to have good chances of admission.

 |Top 3 (HYS)||3.76|

 What conclusions should you draw about law school admissions from the above chart?
 Schools all the way down to the 100 mark have a majority of students clocking over a 3.0 GPA or a B average.
-With grade inflation, maintaining a B is generally considered easily within reach at American universities, but it still requires assiduity and a commitment on your part to do your work and attend classes.
+With grade inflation, maintaining a B average is considered easily within reach at American universities, but it still requires assiduity and a commitment on your part to do your work and attend classes.
 This means that the broadest level, those are the kind of students law schools are looking for — they want people who will at least put in an effort.
 Law school isn’t for slackers (see our post ‘how hard is law school?’ for more on that).

 Furthermore, harder working is better.
-If you are considering law school you want to keep your GPA as high as possible.
+If you are considering law school, you want to keep your GPA as high as possible.
 Your GPA is the best way of signaling to law schools how hard a worker you are.

-Now let’s take look at on a somewhat greater level of detail starting with GPA for top law schools within the T14:
+Now let’s take a look at on a somewhat greater level of detail starting with GPA for top law schools within the T14:

 A Good GPA for Harvard, Yale, Stanford, Columbia, Chicago, and NYU- The Top 6

 Getting into a top 6 law school is going to require a very strong GPA if you want a good chance of getting accepted.
 Harvard, Yale, and Stanford have clearly separated themselves from the pack a bit.
 A whopping 3.76 is the lowest 25th percentile GPA in the bunch, meaning that 75% of the class has that GPA or better.